liferay-search/liferay-docs/en/developer/customization/articles/02-fundamentals/02-configuring-dependencies/05-understanding-excluded-jars.markdown

 [Portal property
 `module.framework.web.generator.excluded.paths`](@platform-ref@/7.2-latest/propertiesdoc/portal.properties.html#Module%20Framework)
-declares JARs that are stripped from all @product@ [generated WABs](/docs/7-2/customization/-/knowledge_base/c/deploying-wars-wab-generator).
+declares JARs that are stripped from all @sharepoint@ [generated WABs](/docs/7-2/customization/-/knowledge_base/c/deploying-wars-wab-generator).
-These JARs are excluded from web application bundles (WABs) because @product@ provides them already.
+These JARs are excluded from web application bundles (WABs) because @sharepoint@ provides them already.
 All JARs listed for this property are excluded from a WAB, even if the WAB lists the JAR in a `portal-dependency-jars` property in its [`liferay-plugin-package.properties`](@platform-ref@/7.2-latest/propertiesdoc/liferay-plugin-package_7_2_0.properties.html) file.

-If your WAR requires different versions of the packages @product@ exports, you must include them in JARs named differently from the ones `module.framework.web.generator.excluded.paths` excludes.
+If your WAR requires different versions of the packages @sharepoint@ exports, you must include them in JARs named differently from the ones `module.framework.web.generator.excluded.paths` excludes.

-For example, @product@'s
+For example, @sharepoint@'s
 [`system.packages.extra`](https://github.com/liferay/liferay-portal/blob/7.2.x/modules/core/portal-bootstrap/system.packages.extra.bnd)
 module exports Spring Framework version 4.1.9 packages: